Transparency update installing…

 Why am I seeing this ad?

-Chances are you’ve been delivered an ad which doesn’t seem relevant to you (at the moment).
+Chances are you’ve been delivered an ad that doesn’t seem relevant to you (at the moment).
 When you click on why this ad, you’ll be taken to a page where Google or other ad service provider will list you the reasons why you’re seeing a particular ad.

 Facebook recently improved the way it does the same.
 When you click on ‘i’ to see more about the ad, the company previously revealed who’s been running the ads.
 But starting from February 28th, Facebook will show who obtained your contact info (in case of contacts list based targeting) and also the brand using it to run ads.